terra-ops/terra-app/docs/drupal.md

 To get a drupal environment to fully instantiate and enable, you must add to .terra.yml's hooks.

-The app located at https://github.com/jonpugh/drupal-terra will be installed automatically upon environment enabling.
+The project located at https://github.com/jonpugh/drupal-terra will be installed automatically upon environment enabling.

-See https://github.com/jonpugh/drupal-terra/blob/master/.terra.yml for an example on how to get your app to install automatically.
+See https://github.com/jonpugh/drupal-terra/blob/master/.terra.yml for an example on how to get your project to install automatically.

-You can watch this app have an environment created here: https://www.youtube.com/watch?v=nNvTiEUXqFE
+You can watch this project have an environment created here: https://www.youtube.com/watch?v=nNvTiEUXqFE

 ![terra environment:add](images/terra-environment-enable-web.gif)